data4development/dataworkbench-cluster/docs/setup/cluster.md

 {:.warning}

 Nodes and persistentVolumes are not in a namespace.
 For storage in persistentVolumes, this requires some additional configuration to make sure applications don't interfere across namespaces.

+### VPC network

+Set up a specific external IP address for a specific tenant/deployment environment.

+Set up VPC peering between the Kubernetes cluster and the MongoDB cluster, to allow direct access from containers to the Mongo databases.